luizsamelo/ultramarathon-performance-viz/README.md

   while field median speed has declined — evidence of the sport's democratization.
 - Speed decreases and variability increases with distance (50 km → 50 mi → 100 km),
   consistent with a broader recreational participation base in longer races.
 -  National dominance has shifted significantly — early decades were dominated by a handful of countries, while post-2000 shows broader global participation.
 - Countries with highest avg speed in 50km races are concentrated in Europe and East Africa.
 - The USA leads in total finishers volume, reflecting the sport's mass popularization in North America.
+- Peak performance age differs by gender, with both groups showing a gradual speed decline after their prime years.
+- Long-term career arcs show that top athletes maintain competitive speeds for 10+ years, with a gradual decline in later career stages.